For a faster, more profitable home sale

 Many home sellers think that they're removing bad odors when they use artificial room freshening sprays and deodorizers, but these quickly fade and the problem is still there.

-Most people are suspicious of room deodorizers anyway and can detect that underlying bad smell under an artificial spray.
+Besides, most people are suspicious of room deodorizers and can detect that underlying bad smell under an artificial spray.

-As a last resort, inspect the rubber ring around the opening.
-This ring is a gunk collector and should be scrubbed periodically with an anti-bacterial product.
+Inspect the rubber ring around the opening of the disposal.
+This ring is a gunk collector and should be scrubbed periodically with an anti-bacterial product, like Johnson Scrubbing Bubbles.

 Washing machine - Removing bad odors from front loading washing machines is a real concern.
-The doors on the machines seal so tight that air cannot circulate inside, allowing bacteria (and hair!) to accumulate around the rubber gasket.
+The rubber gaskets inside the door seals so tight that air cannot circulate, allowing bacteria (and hair!) to accumulate around the rubber gasket.
 Your clothing will smell bad too.

 The source of the odor is actually a residue of water, dirt and detergent.
 Washing your clothes in warm or hot water only slows down the growth of bacteria.